To content

 Application | Coordination

-The International Office applies centrally for funding from the Education, Audiovisual and Culture Executive Agency (EACEA).
+The International Office (Erasmus+ Institutional Coordinator) applies centrally for funding from the Education, Audiovisual and Culture Executive Agency (EACEA).

-The program is implemented in cooperation between the Erasmus Faculty Coordinators and the International Office.
+The program is implemented in cooperation between the Erasmus+ Departmental Coordinators and the International Office.

 Successful projects at TU Dortmund University

-In the new program generation, universities have been given additional opportunities to financially support students and teaching staff (Outgoings) within the framework of the Erasmus+ program (KA131) if they carry out a mobility at a partner university in a partner country.
+In the new program generation, universities have been given additional opportunities to financially support students and teaching staff (Outgoings) within the framework of the Erasmus+ program (KA131) if they carry out a mobility at a partner university in an Erasmus+ partner country.

-Since the funds for this so-called "International Mobility" (i.e. simplified "outside Europe") are limited, TU Dortmund University sets criteria for the university-internal application through the International Office (Silke Viol).
+Since the funds for this so-called "International Mobility" (i.e. simplified "outside Europe") are limited, TU Dortmund University sets criteria for the university-internal application through the International Office.

 Only staff members of departments can submit an application for their departmental-wide agreement to the International Office.
 It is not possible for students to apply directly at the International Office.